 Weeks 1-7 feature textbook readings and video lectures that expand upon the readings, or emphasize material not covered in the book.
 This half of the course provides the foundation that you will need to be successful in the second part of the course.
 Video lectures do NOT repeat content in the textbook - rather they provide recaps of prerequisite knowledge to help understand the book.

 Weeks 8-13 have textbook readings but do not have accompanying lectures- the second part of the course focuses on applying what you learned in the first half.
 The book covers the material that you need to know, therefore no additional lectures are needed.
-In lieu of lectures and associated quizzes, you will undertake a research project on a topic that is voted upon by the class.
+In lieu of lectures and associated quizzes, you will undertake a research project - more details will be released through Canvas.

 COURSE POLICIES: